radishland/radish/README.md

 ## Motivation & philosophy

-Do you ever wonder what it would look like to build a modern web site without relying on a ton of dependencies and an extremely complex build step?
-Do you sometimes feel like web development is piling up more and more technologies, raising the barrier to entry and making it more and more complex to maintain and debug your app?
+Have you ever wondered what it would be like to build a modern web site without a pile of  dependencies and an overly complex build step?

-Radish addresses these problems.
-It's like a framework for writing Vanilla apps.
-In other words it's as bare metal as possible, embraces the Standards, soften the edges here and there and disappears as the Standards evolve.
+Radish is like a framework for writing *Vanilla* apps, staying as close as possible to the platform while smoothing out rough edges.
+It embraces Web Standards and evolves alongside the platform rather than against it.

-It promotes a **minimax** philosophy, seeking the best possible outcome (great DX, future-proofing, and maintainability) while enforcing the lowest possible cost in terms of abstraction, bundling, and deviation from web standards.
+It promotes a **minimax** philosophy: seeking the best possible outcome (great DX, future-proofing, and maintainability) while enforcing the lowest possible cost in terms of abstraction, bundling, and deviation from web standards.

+Try it, and you'll see how refreshing it is to read and debug your code in the browser at every stage, while deepening your understanding of platform technologies and making your apps more robust and future-proof!

 ## Try out the alpha